GallowayLabMIT/protocols/docs/contributor_guide.rst

   Without wading too deeply into the
   `holy war <https://softwareengineering.stackexchange.com/questions/57/tabs-versus-spaces-what-is-the-proper-indentation-character-for-everything-in-e>`_,
-  tabs vs spaces **does not mean the difference between pressing the space bar vs hitting tab for indentation**, it refers to what character actually gets inserted into the document.
+  tabs vs spaces **does not mean the difference between pressing the space bar vs hitting tab for indentation**, it refers to what character actually gets inserted into the document when you press the tab button.

   Long story short, if your text editor inserts literal tab characters, there is possible inconsistency between tools and editors; some may display a single tab character as the width of two spaces, some as the width of four spaces, and so on.
 This causes problems.
 If you set your editor to insert spaces, you still hit tab, but the editor inserts some fixed number of spaces, typically four.